lukablagoje/citadel_correlation_one_global_phd_datathon_2023/README.md

 For more details about the competition, check out this link:
 - [Citadel Datathons](https://www.citadel.com/careers/students/datathons/)
 # Research Overview
 This research delved into the textual characteristics of clickbait, focusing on how they impact user engagement.
 Utilizing Natural Language Processing (NLP) techniques, I analyzed sentiments, emotions, and topics present in clickbait articles.
 My analysis involved a statistical evaluation and ranking of these factors in terms of their effect on user interaction, supplemented by the development of two null models to validate the reliability of this ranking.
-The approach is encapsulated in the Clickbait Defender concept:
+The approach is encapsulated in the Clickbait Defender product concept:

 ![image](https://github.com/lukablagoje/citadel_phd_datathon_2023/assets/52599010/337c232f-a1b0-4ca9-a812-05702cd8a752)